In order to make a question in English, we utilize changes in word order and stress. Take for example the following.

-Particle Note: Although itsu いつ can be used as a noun, this is not nearly as common, and so が is always optional after it.
-In this example sentence, tsugō ga ii 都合がいい is a set phrase meaning “convenient,” which is why it is possible for two ga が to be in the same clause.
+Particle Note: Although itsu いつ can be used as a noun, this is not nearly as common, and so ga が is always optional after it.
+In this example sentence, tsugō ga ii 都合がいい is a set phrase meaning “convenient,” and because it is grammatically treated as a single adjective, two ga が become possible in the same clause.

 Nihon no doko ga suki desu ka?

 Literally: What of Japan do you like?